V-Srivatsan/attendance/README.md

-# attendance_php
+# attendance
-A web-application designed for taking attendance by directly connecting to a database.
+A web-application designed in PHP for taking attendance by directly connecting to a database.